-2022 Key Operating Highlights
+Key Operating Highlights

-- Closed on three acquisitions in 2022 for \$33.3 million at a weighted Average Cap Rate of 7.7% and a weighted average Remaining Lease Term of 13.6 years and completed an eight-property portfolio acquisition subsequent to quarter end for \$75.5 million - Since 2020, over 82% of GNL's acquisitions have been industrial or distribution, increasing GNL's exposure to a highly dependable asset class - Year-to-date, GNL completed 3.8 million square feet of renewal and expansion leasing activity, which is expected to generate \$154 million of net new straight-line rent over the new weighted average Remaining Lease Term of 9.2 years - Over 94% of GNL's leases featured annual cash base rental increases averaging 1.2%, which increase the cash rent due under these leases over time, including, based on straight-line rent, 63% that are fixed-rate increases and 26% that are based on the Consumer Price Index and may include certain floors or caps on rental increases - GNL's comprehensive hedging program utilizes interest rate swaps and locks in fixed rates through forward contracts and converts foreign currencies into USD quarterly, including hedging 100% of GNL's 2022 net cash flow from its U.K. properties - Collected 100% of Original Cash Rent due across the portfolio for the ninth consecutive quarter - As of December 31, 2022, GNL had ample liquidity of \$192 million, including \$103 million of cash and cash equivalents and \$89 million available for future borrowings under the Company's revolving credit facility(1)
+- In Q1'23, GNL closed on an eight-property portfolio leased to Boots UK Limited, a subsidiary of Walgreens Boots Alliance who has a Moody's credit rating of Baa2, for \$75.5 million and at a 10.6% Weighted Average Cap Rate with a weighted average Remaining Lease Term of 11.5 years - In Q1'23, GNL completed approximately 678,500 square feet of renewal leasing activity.
+The renewal leases were completed at SLR rates 4.2% greater than the prior leases and are expected to generate \$39.6 million of net new straight-line rent over the new weighted average Remaining Lease Term of 7.0 years - 95% of GNL's leases featured annual cash base rental increases averaging 1.2%, which increase the cash rent due under these leases over time, including, based on straight-line rent, 61% that are fixed-rate increases and 27% that are based on the Consumer Price Index and may include certain floors or caps on rental increases - GNL's comprehensive hedging program utilizes interest rate swaps and locks in fixed rates through forward contracts and converts foreign currencies into USD quarterly, including hedging 100% of GNL's 2023 net cash flow from its U.K. properties - Collected 100% of Original Cash Rent due across the portfolio for the tenth consecutive quarter - As of March 31, 2023, GNL had ample liquidity of \$184 million, including \$119 million of cash and cash equivalents and \$65 million available for future borrowings under the Company's revolving credit facility(1)

-(\$ in millions, except for per share data) 2022 Revenue From Tenants \$378.9 Net Loss (\$8.4) Adjusted Funds From Operations (2) \$172.9 Adjusted Funds From Operations per Share (2) \$1.67 Dividends Paid to Common Stockholders \$166.6 Weighted Average Shares Outstanding, Fully Diluted 103.7
+(\$ in millions, except for per share data) Q1'23

+Revenue From Tenants \$94.3

+Net Loss (\$0.9)

+Adjusted Funds From Operations (2) \$39.8

+Adjusted Funds From Operations per Share (2) \$0.38

+Dividends Paid to Common Stockholders \$41.7

+Weighted Average Shares Outstanding, Fully Diluted 103.8

-On a constant currency basis(3), using full-year 2021 foreign currency exchange rates, Revenue from Tenants would have been up by \$15.3 million to \$394.2 million
+On a constant currency basis(3), using average foreign currency exchange rates(4) for the first quarter of 2022, Revenue from Tenants would have been up by \$3.2 million to \$97.5 million

-.
-GNL is required to maintain unrestricted cash and cash equivalents (or amount available for future borrowings under credit facility) in an amount equal to approximately \$24 million.
+[.]
+GNL is required to maintain unrestricted cash and cash equivalents (or amounts available for future borrowings under its credit facility) in an amount equal to approximately \$24 million.

 Adjusted Funds from Operations ("AFFO") is a non-GAAP measure.
-See "Non-GAAP measures" on slides 23 and 24 for a description of AFFO and slide 28 for a reconciliation of AFFO to net income, the most directly comparable GAAP Financial measure.
+See Definitions on slides 21, 22, and 23 for a description of AFFO and slides 25 and 26 for a reconciliation of AFFO to net income, the most directly comparable GAAP Financial measure.

 Constant Currency is a non-GAAP measure.
-See "Non-GAAP measures" on slide 25 for a description of Constant Currency and slide 27 for a reconciliation of Revenue (on a constant currency) basis to Revenue, the most directly comparable GAAP Financial measure.
+See Definitions on slides 21, 22, and 23 for a description of Constant Currency and slides 24 and 25 for a reconciliation of Revenue (on a constant currency) basis to Revenue, the most directly comparable GAAP Financial measure.